deepak-k-zefr/ML-Notes/README.md

 * Does not assume normal errors.
 * MLE allows more flexibility in the data and analysis because it has fewer restrictions.

+## Neural Networks
+There is no  assumption on data, errors or targets.
+In theory a Neural Network can approximate any function and this is done without assumptions, it only depends on data and network configuration.

 ##  What’s the trade-off between bias and variance?